AndreiD/make_yourself_a_bot/README.md

 ### Step 3

 Create an account in ibm watson (the free one, no credit card needed).
-Optional: create an account into google firebase if you want to store the messages.
+Optional: create an account into google's Firebase if you want to store the messages.
+[I choose firebase because it's the easiest to work with for small ammounts of data]

 ### Step 4
 ???